omgtant/claustroboard/docs/Main.md

 ## Preparation

-$P$ small markers indicating player pawns are prepared.
+$P$ small markers representing players are prepared.

 A deck of $N\cdot N$ cards is prepared.
 Each card should have two visual features that make cards distinguishable.
 These features will be called **color** and **symbol**.